artursniegowski/Python_Flask_Projects/README.md

 This is a project to get more familiar with the CRUD operations with Flask SQLAlchemy.
 Jinja2, Jinja2-Templates, Flask-SQLAlchemy, and Forms are some of the main features.

+## 08_My_Top_10_Movies_Website
+This is a website that compiles a list of your top favourite movies of all time.
+It was developed using Python / Flask / WTForms /SQLite / SQLAlchemy / Flask-Bootstrap.
+The movie data is stored in a SQLite database and managed with the help of SQLAlchemy.
+The user can add movies and search for them according to titles with the help of the API https://www.themoviedb.org/ which will find the available movies that can be added to the list.
+The movies will be ordered and ranked on the main page as neatly formatted flip cards based on the user ratings.
+The user also has the option to delete any of the movies from the list, as well as update the rating and review at any time.
+Changing ratings of the movies will result in an updated order/rank list.